 62% decrease of cases of birth defects and development of disabilities during the programme compared to the number of cases in the 5 years before.
 In total 500 birth defects and disabilities have been prevented so far.

-Increase the percentage of pregnant women going for the required 4 antenatal check-ups.
+Increase % of pregnant women going for required 4 antenatal check-ups.

 % pregnant women going for 0, 3 or 4 antenatal check-ups

 49.8% had 4 visits, 22.2% had 3 visits and 28% never visited for antenatal check-up.

 80% of the pregnant women go to 4 antenatal check-ups